OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/styleguides/screencast/script.md

 # Script: Styleguides

+## Main message

+Say that we want to focus on the bigger picture in this screencast.
+The detailed styleguides are all listed in Additional materials.

 ## Naming conventions

 - more detailed conventions are in PEP8 (link in additional materials) and that it is